Saber2pr/Vue-TabPage/README.md

   </mainLayout>
 </template>
 ```
-### More pages just like this and App will import them to use tabs to play.
+### More pages just like this and the App will import them to use tabs to play.
 ### ...